Compare frequent flyer credit cards

 - Ask yourself if you're the kind of person who would truly make the most of a frequent flyer rewards program.

-Then you're ready to compare frequent flyer cards.
+Now you're ready to compare frequent flyer cards.

 How do I carry out a frequent flyer rewards comparison?